Health Insurance

 Private Health Insurance You Need to Know

 Health insurance refers to financing medical charges whereby individuals contribute to a common fund to pay part or all of their health services depending on the insurance policy.
-It’s estimated that an average American visits a doctor about four times a year, most of the time being for a fair checkup routine.
+According to the Centers for Disease Control and Prevention (CDC), it’s estimated that an average American visits a doctor about four times a year, most of the time being for a routine checkup.

 In the case of a severe illness, a person may have to pay a considerable amount for medical charges.
-It’s common knowledge that medical bills can be led to individual insolvency.
-This is one of the reasons why the government mandates all legible citizens to buy health insurance coverage.
+Research published by the Commonwealth Fund confirms that medical bills are a leading driver of personal financial hardship and bankruptcy in the United States.
+This is one of the reasons why the government has historically encouraged all eligible citizens to buy health insurance coverage.

-Firstly the ACA ( Affordable Care Act) required that each legible citizens purchase health insurance or pay a tax penalty.
-However, in 2017 congress reduced this penalty to$ 0, effectively abolishing the mandate.
+Firstly, the ACA (Affordable Care Act) required that each eligible citizen purchase health insurance or pay a tax penalty.
+However, in 2017, Congress reduced this penalty to $0, effectively abolishing the individual mandate at the federal level, as confirmed by the IRS.
+Note that some states, including California, Massachusetts, and New Jersey, maintain their own individual mandate penalties.

 When to Apply for a Health Insurance

 Health plans are organized depending on the benefit they offer.
-They include bronze, silver, gold, and platinum.
-Bronze has the least coverage, while platinum has the highest.
+They include bronze, silver, gold, and platinum metal tiers.
+Bronze has the least coverage (lowest premiums, highest out-of-pocket costs), while platinum has the highest coverage (highest premiums, lowest out-of-pocket costs).
 Also, other insurance brands predicate their cost depending on the level of care.

-Health insurance covers are categorized into four main plans (HMOs), Health maintenance organizations, Exclusive Provider Organizations (EPOs), Preferred provider organizations (PPOs), and Point of Service (POS) plans.
-Additional plans include the disastrous plan and High Deductible Health Plans (HDHPs).
+Health insurance covers are categorized into four main plans: Health Maintenance Organizations (HMOs), Exclusive Provider Organizations (EPOs), Preferred Provider Organizations (PPOs), and Point-of-Service (POS) plans.
+Additional plans include the Catastrophic plan and High-Deductible Health Plans (HDHPs).
 The latter is similar to Health Savings Accounts (HSAs).
 In this blog, we shall discuss each of these plans so that you can choose the most suitable one for you.

 Health Maintenance Organization (HMO)

 This plan provides you with a local network of health care professionals, participating doctors, hospitals, and facilities to choose from.
+According to the Kaiser Family Foundation (KFF), HMOs consistently offer some of the lowest monthly premiums among plan types.
 In this plan, you have the least freedom to choose your healthcare providers, and there are no claim forms to fill.

 Paperwork is the least as compared to other plans.
-You’re also provided with a primary care doctor to help manage your health and refer you to a specialist if a need arises.
-In utmost HMOs, you must have a referral to see a specialist.
+You’re also provided with a primary care doctor (PCP) to help manage your health and refer you to a specialist if a need arises.
+In most HMOs, you must have a referral to see a specialist.

 Doctor That You Can See

 You can only see a doctor within your HMO’s network.
 If you go to a doctor who is out of your network, you may have to cover the entire bill yourself.
-If you happen to go for emergency service at an out-of-network hospital, your bills get covered at an in-network rate.
+If you happen to go for emergency service at an out-of-network hospital, your bills get covered at an in-network rate, which is a protection reinforced by the No Surprises Act enforced by the Centers for Medicare and Medicaid Services (CMS).
 However, non-participating doctors involved in your treatment at the hospital can bill you.

 Payments at HMOs Plan